simonvh/pita/README.md

 Pipeline to improve transcript annotation based on RNA-seq and ChIP-seq data.

-At the moment, it's still a mess.
-It will be updated to annotate the Xenopus laevis genome with based on experimental data.
+At the moment, it's still not in a stable state.
+It will be updated to annotate the Xenopus laevis genome based on experimental data.

 Prerequisites
 ------------